Alfred Newton: Career

 In 1853 he was awarded the Drury Travelling Fellowship of Magdalene College, but he took it up only in 1855, when the grant became available.
 Between 1855 and 1864 he visited many parts of the world, including Lapland, Iceland, Spitsbergen, the West Indies and North America.
 In 1858 he made a trip to Iceland with John Wolley with the hope of rediscovering the great auk.
 Shortly after their return Wolley died, and at the suggestion of P.L.
 Sclater Newton wrote up Wolley's notes and catalogued his collection in Ootheca Wolleyana, which was published in four parts from 1864 to 1907.
 In 1866 he became the first Professor of Zoology and Comparative Anatomy at Cambridge, a position which he retained until his death.
 His portrait still hangs in the library of the University's Department of Zoology.
 Newton was also a founding editor of the Journal of Anatomy and Physiology in 1867.
 He was one of the few British Professors of Zoology of his time in whose appointment Huxley did not have a hand.
-Both Darwin and Huxley declined to support his application, on the grounds that his interests and publications were too narrowly focussed on ornithology.
+Both Darwin and Huxley declined to support his application, on the grounds that his interests and publications were too narrowly focused on ornithology.
 The procedure was for candidates to canvass for votes (presumably amongst the MAs of the University).
 The result of the poll was Newton 110; Dr Drosier 82.
 Newton was one of the first zoologists to accept and champion the views of Charles Darwin, and his early lecture courses as professor were on evolution and zoogeography.

 Newton was a leader in founding the British Ornithologists' Union in 1858, and its quarterly journal, the Ibis in 1859.
 He wrote several books including Zoology (1872) and A Dictionary of Birds (1893–1896).
 He contributed memoirs to scientific societies, and edited the Ibis (1865–1870), the Zoological Record (1870–1872), and Yarrell's British Birds (1871–1882).
 His services to ornithology and zoogeography were recognized by the Royal Society in 1900, when it awarded him the Royal Medal.

 Newton spent some time studying the vanishing birds of the Mascarene Islands, from where his brother Sir Edward Newton sent him specimens.
 These included the dodo on Mauritius and the solitaire on Rodrigues, both already extinct.
 In 1872 he described what is now known as Newton's parakeet which lived on Rodrigues before going extinct in 1875.

 The specific epithet of Genyornis newtoni, a prehistoric bird described in 1896 by Edward Charles Stirling and A. H. C. Zietz, commemorates this author.
+He is also remembered in the name of a hamster, Mesocricetus newtoni.